 The intern will learn and develop skills in effectively dealing with the media and public by working in the public relations office.
 Research and statistical skills will be honed in this internship opportunity.
 Prior experience with a sports team or college sports information office is preferred, but not required.
 The applicant must be willing to work nights and weekends during the season.

-The Baltimore Orioles Community Relations Internship is a non-paid position and not eligible for benefits, but is eligible for college credit.
+The Baltimore Orioles Productions Internship is a non-paid position and not eligible for benefits, but is eligible for college credit.
 The Baltimore Orioles do not guarantee a position within the organization after completion of this internship.[ Back to top ]

 The Baltimore Orioles Career Introductory Program is designed to gain experience and insight into the promotional aspect of game day operations for a Major League Baseball team.[ Back to top ]

 The Designated Hitters program is a volunteer sales force serving as ambassadors for the Baltimore Orioles.
 DHs work within the regional business community, as well as with non-profit organizations, schools, local government and individual customers, to help sell Orioles season, group and individual tickets.
 Since 1979 the Orioles DHs have helped to build excitement for baseball all across Baltimore city and the state of Maryland![ Back to top ]